 Do ETFs have fees?

 Yes, ETFs have management fees.
-These fees are usually referred to and the ‘expense ratio.
-These are often shown as a percentage.
+These fees are usually referred to as the expense ratio.
+The expense ratio is often shown as a percentage.

 ETFs are managed by investment companies that charge a fee for their service.
-The companies make sure the money in the ETF is invested in the desired style of the investors.
 The fee covers all operational costs associated with managing the ETF.

 For example: